 Conclusion

-This guide has shown you how to install Java on Ubuntu.
-It also instructed you on how to change the default version and set the home environment variable.
+This guide explained how to install Java on Ubuntu using different methods.
+It also elaborated on how to change the default version and set the home environment variable, as well as how to remove Java from your system.

 For more tutorials on how to install Java on other systems, make sure to read our article on how to install Java on Windows.